stoneyrh/gSOAP/gsoap/samples/xml-rpc-json/README.md

 The functions above return a pointer to a specific type of value and this value can be assigned as shown above but also read.
-So we use these functions also to extract data, for example after receiving XML-RPC or JSON data.
+So we use these functions also to retrieve data, for example after receiving XML-RPC or JSON data.

 We can combine this syntax in many possible ways to create arrays of arrays, arrays of structs, and so on.
 For example: